jw-echelle/QtYETI/Readme.md

 2023 Jakob Wierzbowski <jw.echelle@outlook.com>

 ### Disclaimer
 This program is in it's beginning stages and is not yet able to do scientific reductions/calibrations/extractions.
+Everything has been tested in a native python environment.
+Currently we have no experience using conda environments.

 ## Before you start
 python[3][.exe] -m pip install --upgrade pip